SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Evaluation

 We also used the relaxed-location results to compute the metrics independently for each vulnerability.
 In \Cref{tab:comparison:sensitivity,tab:comparison:specificity,tab:comparison:precision}, tools in each row are compared with tools in each column.
 To increase readability, we left the diagonal cells empty, since comparing a tool with itself is meaningless. $\pValue$ denotes the statistical significance and $\effectSize$ the effect size.
-When $\pValue > 0.05$, we consider the performance metrics obtained from the two tools to be not significantly different, and hence the cell is left blank.
-Otherwise, we denote the best tool with a symbol and the cell is colored in a shade of gray according to the effect size, where light shades of gray indicate effect sizes close to $0.5$ and dark shades indicate effect sizes close to either $0$ or $1$.
+When $\pValue > 0.05$, we consider the performance metrics from the two tools not significantly different, and hence the cell is left blank.
+Otherwise, we denote the best tool with a symbol, and the cell is colored in a shade of gray according to the effect size, where light shades of gray indicate effect sizes close to $0.5$ and dark shades indicate effect sizes close to either $0$ or $1$.
 Since we consider sensitivity/recall, specificity, and precision, the larger the better.
 A cell with the $\Uparrow$ (resp. $\Downarrow$) symbol indicates that the tool in the row is better (resp. worse), i.e., with a larger metric, than the tool in the column.

-\textbf{For sensitivity/recall} (\Cref{tab:comparison:sensitivity})\textbf{, \aspectTool outperformed all the baseline tools}, with small p-values and large effect sizes, leaving no vulnerability without alarm. \bandit detected more vulnerabilities than the other baseline tools, likely due to its long history as the primary security scanning tool for Python~\cite{BanditSemgrep}, e.g., through more complete built-in rules.
-Finally, \semgrep and \joern obtained similar results, while \pysa obtained the worst sensitivity, a surprising result given the sources and sinks provided in the pre-written models, but which likely did not cover the projects in our dataset.
+\textbf{For sensitivity/recall} (\Cref{tab:comparison:sensitivity})\textbf{, \aspectTool outperformed all the baseline tools}, with small p-values and large effect sizes. \bandit detected more vulnerabilities than the other baseline tools, likely due to its long history as the primary security scanning tool for Python, e.g., through more complete built-in rules. \semgrep and \joern obtained similar results, while \pysa obtained the worst sensitivity, a surprising result given the sources and sinks provided in the pre-written models, but which likely did not cover the projects in our dataset.